shankerkarra/student-workbook/src/reflections/wk2/quiz2.md

 ```
 <!-- enter you answer in the space below -->
 ```
+i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
 DOM - stands for Document Object Model.
 The DOM is a programing interface for HTML & XML documents, which represents the documents as nodes and objects.

+The first file accessed to render the DOM is HTML.
+The default page is INdex.HTML, the website can be configured to access another page as default.

 ```